 Scar tissue can be unsightly, and it can sometimes inhibit movement or cause more serious problems.
 Post-surgical scar tissue can unfavorably alter joint range of motion, depending on the scar tissue’s location.
 Post-surgical scar tissue and adhesions can cause discomfort or pain, despite the fact that most scar tissue itself is not sensitive to pain.
 Scar tissue occurring after surgery may pull on other areas; compress nerves, blood vessels, and organs; and limit physiological functioning.
 This can cause pain or dysfunction.
 In fact, scar tissue can restrict many layers of muscle and connective tissue, which can cause varying degrees of pain or discomfort.

 Scar tissue is weaker, less elastic, and more prone to re-injury than normal, healthy tissue.
 This can lead to chronic pain if it affects the functioning of other structures–especially nerves and blood vessels.
 Painful post-surgical scar tissue may also indicate the presence of an infection in the involved area, which should be evaluated by a physician as soon as possible.

-If you are considering orthopedic surgery, schedule an appointment with Dr. Raj, one of the best Orthopedic Surgeons in Beverly Hills and Los Angeles, CA, Dr. Raj provides the ultimate in state-of -the-art quality orthopedic care available and is always on the cutting edge of the latest surgical and nonsurgical technologies.
+If you are considering orthopedic surgery in Los Angeles, schedule an appointment with Dr. Raj, one of the best Orthopedic Surgeons in Beverly Hills and Los Angeles, CA, Dr. Raj provides the ultimate in state-of -the-art quality orthopedic care available and is always on the cutting edge of the latest surgical and nonsurgical technologies.